albinvinoy/DataImport/README.md

 Selected database is MySql.
 Any database can work with this application with small changes.
 This is not a web application, but can be imported to Django easily.

 What if someone decides to change the schame to add more fields?
-Program accounts for additional column values in schama as long as the data.csv also reflects the changes.
+Program accounts for additional row in schama as long as the data.csv also reflects the changes.
 Ex.
 If we decide to add age to schema,(age, 2, INTEGER) then data should also contain age information.

 Should it overwrite a table with same name?